astronomer/docs/astro/view-logs.md

 description: View Deployment Airflow logs in the Cloud UI.
 ---

+Review logs in the Cloud UI or in Airflow to troubleshoot and resolve issues.

+## View Scheduler Logs

 You can access the recorded Scheduler logs for a 24 hour period for a Deployment on the Cloud UI **Scheduler Logs** page.
 When a Deployment generates more than 500 logs in 24 hours, only the most recent 500 logs are available.
 Logs are color-coded to simplify log type identification.
 The scheduler logs can help you understand why specific tasks failed.

-Airflow task logs are available in the Airflow UI.
-Task logs can help you troubleshoot a specific task instance that failed or retried.

-## View Scheduler Logs

 1. In the Cloud UI, select a Workspace.
 2. Click **Logs**.